keith-E/Porky/README.md

 This hardware configuration serves the purpose for testing your hardware components (motors, servos, etc) and software integrations (debugging, testing, sandbox).
 This setup is geared towards using AC wall adapters to save batteries and keeping moving components as stationary as possible.
 Having a proper testing setup can potentially save lots of frustration and money.
 It is strongly suggested to test your own project before deploying it into the wild.

 #### Live Deployment Setup
 After performing adequate hardware and software tests, you'll be ready to release your autonomous robot without its leash.
-This section will show you how my robot was configured for this project.
+This section will show you how to configure your robot to be deployed live.

 ## Train Object Detection Model with TensorFlow